 Below you will find below answers to the following questions:

-Time4Learning’s built-in online customizable writing program for elementary and middle-school students is called Odyssey Writer.
+Time4Learning’s built-in online customizable writing program for elementary, middle, and high school students is called Odyssey Writer.
 Odyssey Writer can guide students through the entire writing process and make writing more focused, more effective, and even more enjoyable.
 While some users think of Odyssey Writer as a word processor, this is only a portion of its use.
-Odyssey Writer, like the bulk of Time4Learning's curriculum, is developed, maintained and owned by CompassLearning.
+Odyssey Writer, like the bulk of Time4Learning’s curriculum, is developed, maintained and owned by Edgenuity.

 Time4Learning is vibrant, engaging, educational, and funny.
 It sure beats our previous homeschool curriculum which was textbook/workbook based.